PUBLIC COURSES

 This will be an interactive session with participants encouraged to submit their questions in advance to make sure they are answered on the day, with the more complex issues dealt on a one to one basis before or after the training.

-To join us at this event, please email Catriona Byrne on catriona@icmt.ie or
+To join us at this event or to get further details, please email Catriona Byrne on catriona@icmt.ie or call 01 659 9466

 TOPICS COVERED